risgk/digital-synth-pra32-u/README.md

 #### Serial MIDI Input (Optional)

-- Serial MIDI can also be used instead of USB MIDI
+- Serial MIDI can also be used
-- Comment out `#define USE_USB_MIDI` and uncomment out `//#define USE_SERIAL1_MIDI` in "Digital-Synth-PRA32-U.ino" and modify `SERIAL1_MIDI_SPEED`
+- Uncomment out `//#define USE_SERIAL1_MIDI` in "Digital-Synth-PRA32-U.ino" and modify `SERIAL1_MIDI_SPEED`
 - Speed: 31.25 kbps (default) or 38.4 kbps
-- GP0 and GP1 pins are used by UART0 TX and UART0 RX
+- GP0 and GP1 pins are used by UART0 TX and UART0 RX by default
 - DIN/TRS MIDI is available by using (and modifying) Adafruit MIDI FeatherWing Kit, for example
     - Adafruit [MIDI FeatherWing Kit](https://www.adafruit.com/product/4740)
     - 木下研究所 [MIDI-UARTインターフェースさん キット](https://www.switch-science.com/products/8117) (Shipping to Japan only)